 Cutis Clinic offers chemical peels, fractional laser treatment and microlaser peeling as alternatives to microdermabrasion.

 … such as AHA glycolic acid peels are more cost effective, quicker to perform and more effective than the most recent diamond head microdermabrasion technology.
-The use of different concentrations of chemical peels also allows a personalised prescription for individual client needs.
+The use of different concentrations of chemical peels also allows a personalised prescription for individual patient needs.

 More information on Chemical peels